All Episodes

 In that debate, Al Gore came out against gun control, started talking about how he believed in the right to own weapons.

-I was watching this and I was stunned, and I said, What have I missed?
+I was watching this and I was stunned, and I said, what have I missed?

-I guess supporters were probably shocked and stunned as well.
+His supporters were probably shocked and stunned as well.

 What is he talking about?